lumina-ai-inc/chunkr/clients/python-client/README.md

 # Chunkr Python Client

-This is the Python client for the Chunkr API.
-It provides a simple interface to interact with Chunkr's services.
+This provides a simple interface to interact with the Chunkr API.

+## Getting Started

+You can get an API key from [Chunkr](https://chunkr.ai) or deploy your own Chunkr instance.
+For self-hosted deployment options, check out our [deployment guide](https://github.com/lumina-ai-inc/chunkr/tree/main?tab=readme-ov-file#self-hosted-deployment-options).

+For more information about the API and its capabilities, visit the [Chunkr API docs](https://docs.chunkr.ai).

 ## Installation